The Ainsworth Scholarship

 - The subject or branch selected for postgraduate training, and the candidate's present qualifications therein (including publications, if any).

-- The country selected for postgraduate training, and, if possible, the institution preferred.
+- The country selected for postgraduate training.

 - Evidence of the intention to practise in Ireland.

 - A confidential statement of the candidate's financial need, and an estimate of costs involved in training fellowship must be given, stating any salary/subsidies the candidate may receive as part of the proposed training.
 The amounts of rent, travel and living expenses can be stated.

 - The names of two senior medical referees, and that of at least one person who can certify as to character - these should be included with the application.

 - Applications are invited by press advertisements in the month of January each year for scholarships tenable for the following Autumn.

 - These advertisements give the latest date for the receipt of such applications which is normally in February.